SatyamkrJha85/Tasty-Kitchen--Indian-Recipe-App/README.md

 # Tasty-Kitchen--Indian-Recipe-App

 *Features
-List of recipe categories
+1.List of recipe categories
-Search recipes from the network
+2.Search recipes from the network
-Infinite scroll with pagination
+3.Infinite scroll with pagination
-Save your favorite recipes in a local database
+4.Save your favorite recipes in a local database 5.Share recipes
-Share recipes
-Navigation with deep linking
+6.Navigation with deep linking
-Visit original recipe website within a webview Transitions with Material Motion and MotionLayout
+7.Visit original recipe website within a webview 8.Transitions with Material Motion and MotionLayout 9.Dark theme support
-Dark theme support